About the Census: Information for immigrants

 How will the census questionnaire come to me?

 In March, 2020, postcards will go out to households all over the country with information about the census, and instructions about how to answer the census questionnaire online.
 The questionnaire will take only a few minutes to complete.

 In May, 2020, professional census-takers will begin to follow up in person, calling or visiting households that have not yet completed the census.
 They will be clearly identified as employees of the US Census.

 Census Job Opportunities

+You can help us reach out to your community and ensure that everyone is counted in Fayetteville!
 The US Census Bureau will be hiring people to serve as census-takers in our community.
 Learn more about how to apply here.

 Click here to take the pledge to be counted and to help us encourage everyone to take the 2020 census!
 We'll send you updates about census events, volunteer opportunities, and resources to help us ensure a complete count for Fayetteville!